AskBid/note/plutus_note.md

 ```

 the datum is going to be OnChain, correlated with the UTxO as if it was a native token, unlike the redeemer.
+One thing to understand is that the locker of funds will give a Datum that will be locked in the UTxO with the funds, and the Unlocker will need to provide the same Datum for the transaction to work at all.
+But this is only for PlutusV1, which you're covering now in this Faucet project, in PlutusV2 there are new ways to create and interact with Datum, making this constraint optional.

 ## Redeemer